LindaSt/DataSubsampler/README.md

 `--random_file_sample`: Optional (default False).
 If set to true, random files are sampled instead of taking the first X% (after sorting).

 `--symlink`: Optional.
 Default = False.
 Doesn't copy the folders, only creates a symlink

+`--train-only`: Optional.
+Default = False.
+Only does the subsample on the training set (but still creates a copy / symlink for the other folders)

+`--file-ending`: Optional.
+Default = `".gxl"`.
+Only folders that contain files of this type will be copied.

 Example command: